whoisdsmith/BOOKMRKS-MTHRFCKR-II/Search/More Custom Search Engines.md

 ---

-## More Custom Search Engines
+### More Custom Search Engines

 ![](https://opensourceconnections.com/wp-content/uploads/2020/05/rocky-horror-graph-2.png)

 [What is a Relevant Search Result? - OpenSource Connections](https://opensourceconnections.com/blog/2019/12/11/what-is-a-relevant-search-result) - Five years ago, I wrote an article called What is Search Relevance?.
-Back then, I had to shout to convince people to even notice whether search results were accurate...
+Back then, I had to shout to convince people to even notice whether search results were accurate…

 2022-11-10T17:02:32.000Z